Kigali International Airport: Location

 The airport is located in the suburb of Kanombe Sector, at the eastern edge of Kigali, approximately 5 km, by road, east of the central business district of the city of Kigali.

 History

 During the Rwandan Civil War, Kigali airport was a major strategic point.
 Since Rwanda is a landlocked nation, this represented the only easy way in and out of the country.
 The airport had two runways, but after the Arusha Accords, one runway was closed down after a request from the Rwandan Patriotic Front (RPF).
 Later, in April 1994, President Habyarimana's plane was shot down.
 It is disputed whether the RPF or the Rwandan Defence Forces (FAR) shot down the plane.
-This event triggered a renewal of the civil war and the beginning of the Rwandan genocide.
+This event triggered a renewal of the civil war and the beginning of the genocide against the Tutsi.

 Passenger traffic

 In 2008, the airport served 145,189 passengers, and about 290,000 passengers in 2010.
 In May 2011, the Rwanda CAA announced that Kigali airport will be upgraded to meet the strong demand.
 Works started in October 2012 and will be completed in May 2014.
 In 2012, data from Rwanda Civil Aviation Authority shows that passenger traffic through Kigali International Airport grew by 30 per cent to 488,903 last year, up from 377,327 in 2011.
 The airport handled over 300 flights a week.
 The airport is designed to handle 400,000 passengers per year.
 International and domestic passenger numbers were nearly 600,000 in 2013, while there were about 400 weekly flights.
 International and domestic passenger numbers totaled 710,000 in 2016.